AAMasters/ALGOToken/labs/algo-token-playground/README.md

 >Example: `token.algotoken-unpause`

-### AlgoPool
+### IntelliPool

-The following commands are supported for the `AlgoPool` contract:
+The following commands are supported for the `IntelliPool` contract:

 #### deploy-algopool

 `deploy-algopool <poolType> <tokenAddress> [-n <contract_name>]`

-Creates a new instance of the `AlgoPool` contract.
+Creates a new instance of the `IntelliPool` contract.
 * `poolType`: the type of pool (uint8: 0 = MinerPool, 1 = ReferralPool)
 * `tokenAddress`: the address of the IntelliToken contract